Bexin3/Speeduino/README.md

 AnalogRead(pin); - Attaches the Analog pin and reads it, returns an integer.

-PWMBegin(pin, frequency) - begins running a pin at a specified frequency while attaching it to clock 8, minimum is 1 hz PWMDuty(pin, dutycycle) - Sets the duty cycle at a specified number PWMFrequency(pin, frequency) - changes the frequency, minimum 1 hz
+PWMBegin(pin, frequency) - begins running a pin at a specified frequency while attaching it to clock 8, minimum is 1 hz PWMDuty(pin, dutycycle) - Sets the duty cycle at a specified number, in fractions.
+PWMFrequency(pin, frequency) - changes the frequency, minimum 1 hz